Security, Intelligence and Safety Degrees at Embry-Riddle

 Our programs are steeped in the hands-on experience valued by today’s employers and also help you build key professional relationships through internships and co-ops.

-Regardless of which program you graduate from, your degree will carry with it Embry-Riddle’s global reputation for excellence and make you part of a family that includes 150,000 alumni worldwide, many of whom are key industry leaders.
+Regardless of which program you graduate from, your degree will carry Embry-Riddle’s global reputation for excellence and make you part of a family that includes 140,000 alumni worldwide, many of whom are key industry leaders.

 Whether you are already working in the safety and security industry or considering this field for your future, Embry-Riddle offers degree programs designed specifically for you.

-We currently offer a variety of bachelor’s and master’s programs in Security, Intelligence and Safety.
-Each program provides the necessary skills, confidence in your abilities and opportunities to succeed within the industry.
+Each program provides the necessary skills, practical experience, confidence in your abilities and opportunities to succeed as a safety and security professional.

-Today’s global environment demands skilled specialists who can address, resolve and help prevent future safety, security, intelligence and emergency management issues.
+Today’s global environment demands skilled specialists who can address, resolve and help prevent future security, intelligence and safety issues.

 Our faculty and students are actively involved in safety and security-related research.
 Read about how they’re positively impacting the industry in some recent projects below.